gae4it/xpatlife/src/pages/guide/planning-your-move/index.md

 ---
-title: "Planning Your Move to Germany"
+title: 'Planning Your Move to Germany'
-seoTitle: "Planning Your Move to Germany - Immigration, Visas & Financial Preparation | xPatLife"
+seoTitle: 'Planning Your Move to Germany - Immigration, Visas & Financial Preparation | xPatLife'
-description: "Essential guide for planning your move to Germany.
-Learn about immigration requirements, visa types, financial preparation, and pre-arrival checklists for expats."
+description: 'Essential guide for planning your move to Germany.
+Learn about immigration requirements, visa types, financial preparation, and pre-arrival checklists for expats.'
-keywords: ["moving to Germany", "Germany visa", "immigration Germany", "expat planning", "cost of living Germany", "financial preparation"]
+keywords:
+  [
+    'moving to Germany',
+    'Germany visa',
+    'immigration Germany',
+    'expat planning',
+    'cost of living Germany',
+    'financial preparation',
+  ]
-ogTitle: "Planning Your Move to Germany | xPatLife"
+ogTitle: 'Planning Your Move to Germany | xPatLife'
-ogDescription: "Essential guide for planning your move to Germany as an expat"
+ogDescription: 'Essential guide for planning your move to Germany as an expat'
-ogImage: "/images/og/planning-your-move.jpg"
+ogImage: '/images/og/planning-your-move.jpg'
-ogType: "article"
+ogType: 'article'
-twitterTitle: "Planning Your Move to Germany"
+twitterTitle: 'Planning Your Move to Germany'
-twitterDescription: "Immigration, visas, and financial preparation for moving to Germany"
+twitterDescription: 'Immigration, visas, and financial preparation for moving to Germany'
-twitterImage: "/images/twitter/planning-your-move.jpg"
+twitterImage: '/images/twitter/planning-your-move.jpg'
-twitterCard: "summary_large_image"
+twitterCard: 'summary_large_image'
-datePublished: "2025-11-15"
+datePublished: '2025-11-15'
-dateModified: "2025-11-15"
+dateModified: '2025-11-15'
-author: "xPatLife Team"
+author: 'xPatLife Team'
-layout: "~/layouts/MarkdownLayout.astro"
+layout: '~/layouts/MarkdownLayout.astro'
 ---

 Moving to Germany is an exciting journey that requires careful planning and preparation.
 This section guides you through everything you need to know before making the move, from understanding immigration requirements to financial preparation.